coldbubbletea/Urban-spatio-temporal-data-mining-and-visualization/README.md

 Streamlit is completely free and open-source and licensed under the Apache 2.0 license.

 ## Author
-Xiubo ZHANG   University of Macau
+Xiubo ZHANG,   University of Macau

 ## License